ABOUT

 (palliative care physician by day, wife and mom by night, and fellow human being 24/7)

 Dr. Jeanne Lee is a board certified internal medicine and palliative care physician.
-She completed her medical education and internal medicine residency at Duke University School of Medicine and Duke University Hospital.
+She attended University of South Alabama and completed her medical education and internal medicine residency at Duke University School of Medicine and Duke University Hospital.
 She has a decade's experience working as a hospitalist caring for patients admitted to the hospital and intensive care unit in multiple regions of the United States.
-Overlapping this period, she transitioned to primarily providing palliative care assistance to patients and their families in the hospital, intensive care unit, rehabilitation facility, assisted living facility, clinic, patients' homes, and via telemedicine in the past decade.
-She currently practices palliative care in a county hospital.
+Overlapping this period, she transitioned to primarily providing palliative care assistance to patients and their families in multiple settings ranging from the hospital and intensive care unit to the clinic and patients' homes.
+She has guided family meetings through difficult decision making for over ten years and currently practices in a county hospital.

-Dr. Lee teaches as an adjunct assistant professor at several institutions.
-She is the author of the bestselling book, Own Your Care: A Family Guide to Navigating Complex Illness, Declining Health, or Unexpected Prognosis.
+Dr. Lee teaches as an adjunct assistant professor at multiple institutions.
+She is a speaker, educating healthcare professionals on communicating difficult topics.
+Her speaker website is www.jeannelee.com.
+She is the author of the Amazon bestselling book, Own Your Care: A Family Guide to Navigating Complex Illness, Declining Health, or Unexpected Prognosis.
 She lives in Texas with her husband and four children.